-Behaviors that are not considered safe, respectful, and responsible include...
+Behaviors that do not meet our SOAR expectations include...

 - destroying property.

 - writing on walls, furniture, or books.

 - leaving trash around or littering.

 - damaging or taking others' things without their permission.

 - disrupting the education of others

 - threatening the safety of others.

 - being physically or verbally aggressive.

 - teasing and/or being rude to others.

 - spreading rumors and gossip.

 - ignoring directions.

 - bullying, intimidating, or harassing other students.

 - swearing.

 - running in the halls or stairwells.

-- leaving the designated area without permission.
+- leaving the designated area without permission or not reporting to a designated location.

 - using the phone or texting without permission from an instructor.

 - violating the Technology Acceptable Use Policy.

 - insubordination, non-compliance or talking back to teachers.

 - wearing hats, hoods, visors, or sunglasses indoors.

 - invading the personal space of others, including inappropriate/unwanted touching.

 - making a public display of affection, including kissing.